SharlaMao/own-clib/README.md

-wn-clib is just a repository for my c language practice.
+own-clib is just a repository for my c language practice.